 Pharmacotherapy V is the fifth course in a six-course Pharmacotherapy series.
-The series of courses occur during the second professional year of the PharmD program.
+The series of February 2024 21 courses occur during the second professional year of the PharmD program.
 The courses in the Pharmacotherapy course series are designed to develop the student's knowledge of pharmacotherapy and to develop the ability to apply pharmacotherapy concepts and principles to different disease states.
 The course sequence reinforces pathophysiology and pharmacology and emphasizes clinical symptomatology; diagnostic testing and diagnosis; therapeutic agents and evidence based medicine supporting agents use; applicable clinical practice guidelines; and therapeutic drug monitoring for each disorder/condition.

-PPR 6790 CLINICAL ABILITIES LAB III
+PPR 6791D CLINICAL ABILITIES LAB III

 Clinical Abilities Lab III is the third course in the Clinical Abilities Lab series.
 The series of courses occur during the second professional year of the PharmD curriculum.
-This lab-based course provides students with hands-on experiences and practice to achieve proficiency in the abilities, through integration of knowledge, skills, behaviors, and values, that are essential for a pharmacy practitioner to provide patient care using the pharmacists' patient care process.
+This lab-based course instructs students through in class lectures and discussions that are essential for a pharmacy practitioner to provide patient care using the pharmacists' patient care process.
 The Clinical Abilities Lab also provides students opportunities to practice and develop trustworthiness when performing entrustable professional activities (EPAs).
 Students will apply and integrate knowledge from the Pharmacotherapy course sequence to patient cases.
-Throughout the Clinical Abilities Lab series, students will practice communication with patients and other health care providers, educating patients and caregivers on medications and self-monitoring devices, patient interviewing skills, physical assessment, performing prescription drug utilization reviews, and prescription verification.
+Throughout the Clinical Abilities Lab series, students will practice communication with patients and other healthcare providers, educating patients and caregivers on medications and self-monitoring devices, patient interviewing skills, physical assessment, performing prescription drug utilization reviews, and prescription verification.
 Knowledge of commonly prescribed medications, drug information, biostatistics, pharmacy law, and pharmacy calculations are reinforced.

-PPR 6840 PHARMACY PRACTICE VIII -PHARMACY ETHICS & LAW
+PPR 6840 PHARMACY PRACTICE VIII - PHARMACY ETHICS & LAW 3-0-0-3

 This course consists of a study of federal and state pharmacy, drug, and related laws.
-Through self-study, lecture, and case studies, students learn the substance of these laws and application to pharmacy practice.
+Through selfstudy, lecture, and case studies, students learn the substance of these laws and application to pharmacy practice.
 Discussion of societal and health care system issues, such as abortion and the right to die, demonstrates the broader societal role of the pharmacist.
 In light of continuing expansion of the pharmacist's role in the delivery of healthcare services, attention is given to ethical and legal issues surrounding direct patient care services, including an examination of professional liability (civil, criminal, and disciplinary).
 While the importance of the above issues has grown significantly in very recent years, these issues have not displaced the need to study the expansive body of traditional pharmacy and drug law.

-PPR 6851INTRODUCTORY PHARMACY PRACTICE EXPERIENCE IV: LONGITUDINAL SERVICE LEARNING AND SIMULATION0-0-3-1
+PPR 6851 INTRODUCTORY PHARMACY PRACTICE EXPERIENCE IV: LONGITUDINAL SERVICE LEARNING AND SIMULATION

 Service learning provides the student pharmacist opportunities to learn personal and professional skills while providing the community with needed services.
 This course is a longitudinal course in which the student pharmacist will be introduced to in the second quarter of the Doctor of Pharmacy curriculum.
-This course will reinforce learning from the classroom and problem-based simulations with community based needs in the patient-care environment.
+This course will reinforce learning from the classroom and problem-based simulations with community-based needs in the patient-care environment.
 This course will involve learning extended beyond the classroom and will culminate at the end of the didactic curriculum.